Atopic Dermatitis (Eczema)Skip to the navigation

 Medicines for atopic dermatitis are used to help control itching and heal the rash.
 If you or your child has a very mild itch and rash, you may be able to control it without medicine by using home treatment and preventive measures.
 But if symptoms are getting worse despite home treatment, you will need to use medical treatment to prevent the itch-scratch-rash cycle from getting out of control.

-Other treatment for atopic dermatitis includes light therapy and complementary therapies.
+Other treatment for atopic dermatitis includes light therapy and complementary medicine.

 Too much sun exposure and light treatment (such as with UVA or UVB treatments) increases your risk of skin cancer.